denten-books/plain-text/1-device.md

 Church-Turing human and machine calculators.
 Pen and paper assert themselves through the abstraction.[^ln1-abstraction]

-To encounter the digital book and therefore the Turing machine as a device, the media and book historian will find that it borrows from a number of extant designs, which, together and incrementally, give the universal Turing machine its physical form.
-What are its technological antecedents?
+To encounter digital books and therefore Turing machines as devices, media and book historians will find that they borrows from a number of extant designs, which, together and incrementally, give universal Turing machines their physical form.
+What are their technological antecedents?
 What would happen, for example, if Turing attempted to patent his device?
 What prior art would he cite in his patent application?